DimitriPalmer22/Relapse-Code-Documentation/_temp/04-08 Interview Questions.md

 - Why are you applying?
 - Why do you want to work for us?
+I see this job as an opportunity to work with an innovative team while both growing personally and professionally in a field am

 - Why this kind of work?
 - How did you hear about us?